Ekep-Obasi/Ekep-Obasi/README.md

 # Hi, I'm **Ekep Obasi** 👋

-🔭 **Current Project:** I’m working on [Testify](https://testify.cool) – a platform to simplify collecting, managing, and sharing user feedback and testimonials.
+🔭 **Current Project:** I’m working on [Testify](https://testify.cool) – a platform to simplify collecting, managing, analyzing, and sharing user feedback and testimonials.

 👯 **Collaboration:** Always interested in real-world projects!
 If you’ve got something in mind, let’s chat.